bignerdmonster/BazingaClient/bazinga.md

  ~~We have absolutely **NO REASON** for devleloping this.
 At all.
 This is pointless.
 Why are we doing this.~~ We are developing this client because we believe that our Saviour, Sheldon Cooper, should have His own Minecraft Client, as to respect His image.

+## Git in VSC testing
+ This is only a test, I want to see if I still have it